jkstarclub/jkstarclub/README.md

 feat. micro refinements

-In a few days, you will learn
+In a few days, you will be able to:

- - the package content
+ - package content
- - the build process
+ - build process
- - the specific components
+ - refine components
- - asset management
+ - do asset management
- - styling controls
+ - let style control

 If there is a track, spin the turn like so: